rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 Within Rancher, each user authenticates as a _user_, which is an object that grants you access within the Rancher system.
 As mentioned in the previous sections, users can either be local or external.

-Once the user logs in to Rancher, their _authorization_, or their access rights within the system, are determined by _roles_.
-Roles are sets of permissions that the user can perform in Rancher
+Once the user logs in to Rancher, their _authorization_, or their access rights within the system, are determined by _permissions_.
+Permissions are sets of access rights that you can perform in Rancher.

-There are two types of roles in Rancher: default roles and custom roles.
+There are two types of roles in Rancher: default permissions and custom permissions.

 <!-- ### Rancher Role Implementation